Anomaly detection sounds fancy. In my work, 80% of it is simple stuff. A z-score, a rolling window, done.

-You have a metric—revenue, signups, errors, whatever—and you want to know when something unusual happens.
-Not just “the number went up” but “the number went up more than expected.”
+You have a metric.
+Revenue, signups, errors, whatever.
+You want to know when something is off.
+Not just “number went up” — number went up more than it should have.

-Compare today is value to the historical mean and standard deviation:
+Compare today to the historical mean and std:

 z_score = (current_value - historical_mean) / historical_std